canonical/data-science-stack/docs/how-to/jupyter-notebook/list-status-notebooks.rst

 - **Stopping**: The notebook is in the process of stopping.
 It is advisable to wait until the process completes, transitioning to "Stopped".

 - **Starting**: The notebook is starting up.
-This state indicates that the notebook is initializing and will soon be active.
+This state indicates that the notebook is initialising and will soon be active.

 - **Downloading**: The notebook is downloading necessary data or software.
 This is usually a transient state before it becomes "Active".